The Big 3 Diagrams: System Landscape, Data Model, Role Hierarchy

 Legend placement

 Place the legend in the bottom-right or bottom-left corner of the diagram.
-It should be visible but not dominate the diagram.
-In Lucidchart, use a small grouped box with colored squares and labels.
-The Salesforce diagramming framework recommends including the legend in the diagram header area.
+It should be visible but not dominate the layout.
+In Lucidchart, a small grouped box with colored squares and labels works well.
+The Salesforce diagramming framework recommends placing the legend in the header area.

 2. Data Model / Entity Relationship Diagram (ERD)